Showing posts with label Monument. Show all posts

 Sunday, 28 January 2024

-Towering over the Calder Valley, Stoodley Pike is more than just a hill overlooking the town of Todmorden, West Yorkshire; it's a monument; it's a beacon, a challenge, and a gateway to breathtaking panoramas.
-I embarked on my own Stoodley Pike adventure, and let me tell you, it was an experience in stunning vistas.
+Towering over the Calder Valley, Stoodley Pike is more than just a hill overlooking the town of Todmorden, West Yorkshire.
+It's a monument, a beacon, a challenge, and a gateway to breathtaking panoramas.
+I recently embarked on my own Stoodley Pike adventure, and let me tell you, it was an experience of stunning vistas.

 There are several routes to the summit, each offering its own unique charm.
 I opted for the Shaw Wood Road trail, starting from the A646 Burnley Road.
 The trail leaves Burnley Road almost immediately, crossing over the Rochdale Canal alongside Lock No. 15 Shawplains.
 The road winds through woodlands before reaching a housing estate at Lee Bottom Road, which runs eastward, offering glimpses of the imposing Pike as you ascend.
-Be prepared for a good workout, as the trail steadily gains elevation.
+The road steadily gains elevation, so be prepared for a good workout.

-Finally, after conquering the final incline, the reward arrives.
+After conquering the final incline, the reward arrives.
 The 39-step spiral staircase beckons, leading you up another 40 feet to the balcony of the monument.
-Remember, a torch is recommended, as the narrow passage plunges into darkness, despite a grill that is meant to offer a light source.
+A torch is highly recommended, as the narrow passage is often plunged in darkness, despite a grill that is meant to offer a light source.

 The views from the top are nothing short of magnificent.
-The hill, at a height of 1300 feet, shows rolling fields in every direction, dotted with villages, reservoirs, and the distant Pennine peaks.
+The hill, at a height of 1,300 feet, shows rolling fields in every direction, dotted with villages, reservoirs, and the distant Pennine peaks.
 On a clear day, you can even see Manchester and the Irish Sea!
-Take a deep breath, soak it all in, and feel the sense of accomplishment wash over you.
+Take a deep breath, soak it all in, and let the sense of accomplishment wash over you.

-But Stoodley Pike is more than just a scenic overlook.
-It's steeped in history, dating back to the Iron Age.
-Explore the monument's intriguing inscriptions and weathered stones, whispering tales of the past.
-A monument was originally built to commemorate the Napoleonic Wars and then rebuilt to remember the Crimean War.
+Stoodley Pike is steeped in history, dating back to the Iron Age.
+Explore the monument's intriguing inscriptions and weathered stones, which whisper tales of the past.
+The original monument was built to commemorate the Napoleonic Wars and then rebuilt to remember the Crimean War.

 The path up to Stoodley Pike, the monument visible at the summit.